 Third, the reaction of the team is audio and visual confirmation that you got it right.
 When you do, teammates are just as excited if not more than the honoree; this fact is hard to hide.
 Young people aren't the best at hiding their emotions.
 In this instance, I am always glad they're not!

 Fourth, though not always a given, when the truly deserving athlete wins the highest award in a program, the conversation is far from over.
 These athletes have written e-mails, letters and had conversations with my fellow coaches and me to tell us how much the award means to them.
 They say "thank you;" they mean it.

-Awards invite inspiration, respect, honor and glory.
+Awards invite inspiration, respect, honor, and glory.
 They are accompanied by memories and stories.
-An athlete earns an award because their achievements over a season creates a story that needs to be articulated and shared.
+An athlete earns an award because their achievements over a season create a story that needs to be articulated and shared.
 Their story needs to be heard and remembered.
 One of my favorite stories involves our boys' volleyball team.

 How you might get it wrong

 First, I do not advise giving an award for the sake of tradition or formality.
 If there is no deserving party, why give it?
 I am more and more convinced that the adage "less is more" is both a subjective and objective truth.